SheepyCami/Census-application-Backend-Only/README.md

 -Press the login button and enter the correct admin credentials mentioned earlier.
 -The proceed to application button should not direct you to the application as only the authenticated admin is able to enter.
--You should receive a Successful login message, and be directed to the Application.
+-You should receive a Successful login message, and be directed to the Participants Management Table.
 -Only the authenticated admin can successfully login, as there are no signup page for this application.
 -fill in the form, and press the Add Participant button at the bottom of the page to add a Participant to the cloud database.
 -Once an entry has been made, you can press edit, delete, work details and home details to play around with the details.